-where we employ the MESA supplied radiative opacity.
-Similarly we have, in our analytical fits, two options for the electron scattering contribution which we denote as $\kappa{es}$ (Paczynski) and $\kappa{es}$ (Poutanen).
+Here, we will explore the impact of each component as well as the various options for the components of the radiative part.
+We will designate by κ{Analytic} the opacity where the radiative part is from the analytical fits described in Section 2 and by κ{MESA} the one where we employ the MESA supplied radiative opacity.
+Similarly we have, in our analytical fits, two options for the electron scattering contribution which we denote as κ{es} (Paczynski) and κ{es} (Poutanen).

 As a first step we compare the effect of employing the two schemes for the radiative opacity, multiplying the whole opacity by a factor of ten.
-These are the models $10\kappa{\text{Analytic}}$ and $10\kappa{\text{MESA}}$ shown in Fig. 4 where one sees that the differences are minimal.
+These are the models $10\kappa{\text{Analytic}}$ and $10\kappa{\text{MESA}}$ shown in Figure 4 where one sees that the differences are minimal.

-In a second step we multiply by 10 only the radiative part, leaving untouched the conductive part: this is the model $10\kappa{\rm rad}$ (in which we used the analytical scheme of radiative opacity).
+As a second step we multiply by 10 only the radiative part, leaving untouched the conductive part: this is the model $10\kappa{\rm rad}$ (in which we used the analytical scheme of radiative opacity).
 This one also exhibits quenching of bursts with the only difference, compared to the previous models, that its initial explosion previous to quenching is delayed.
 The lower panel shows how the accreted layer has to reach higher densities for the first explosion to occur: this is due to the fact that in this region the opacity is dominated by the electron opacity, which we do not alter in this case, and this allows a strong leakage of heat towards the interior, keeping these deeper layers colder than in the previous cases.
-However, after this first burst, the model converges toward the same state as the previous $10\kappa{\text{Analytic}}$ and $10\kappa{\text{MESA}}$ runs.
+However, after this first burst, the model converges toward the same state as the previous $10\kappa{\rm Analytic}$ and $10\kappa{\rm MESA}$ runs.
 This result proves that electron conduction has little effect on the bursting behavior and its possible quenching.

 Fig. 3.
-Opacity profile for a typical stationary accreted envelope at $\dot{M}{\rm Edd}$ .
+Opacity profile for a typical stationary accreted envelope at $\dot{M}{\rm Edd}$.
+The color figure can be viewed online.